 CLEM7 construction facts and figures

-The Clem Jones Tunnel (CLEM7) tunnel consists of 308,000 tonnes of concrete tiles, 192 kilometres of electrical cable, 120 jet fans, 166 emergency phones and about 2000 lights.
-You may also be interested to know:
+The Clem Jones Tunnel (CLEM7) tunnel includes 308,000 tonnes of concrete tiles, 192 kilometres of electrical cable, 120 jet fans, 166 emergency phones and about 2000 lights.
+Other interesting facts and figures include:

-- the deepest point is 60 metres underground
+- the tunnel's deepest point is 60 metres underground

 - the speed limit is 80 kilometres per hour (this is variable and can be lowered if required)

-- mobile phones and radios will work in the tunnel
+- mobile phones and radios work in the tunnel

 - the road surface is concrete, not bitumen

-Construction on CLEM7 commenced in September 2006 and was completed in March 2010.
+Construction on CLEM7 commenced in September 2006 and finished in March 2010.

-CLEM7 was delivered as a 'public private partnership'.
-This saw Rivercity Motorway Group (RCM) build the project.
+CLEM7 was a 'public-private partnership', with Rivercity Motorway Group (RCM) building the project.
 In 2013 Queensland Motorways took over the operation and maintenance of the CLEM7.
-Queensland Motorways will retain the right to toll the CLEM7 for a 38 year concession period, after which it will be transferred to Brisbane City Council.
+Queensland Motorways have the right to toll the tunnel for a 38-year concession period.
+After this time, it will be transferred to Brisbane City Council.

-Tunnelling on the CLEM7 was undertaken by two Tunnel Boring Machines (TBMs), named Matilda and Florence and several smaller roadheader machines.
+Two tunnel boring machines (TBMs), named Matilda and Florence, and several smaller roadheader machines, created the tunnel.
 Digging the southbound tunnel, Florence completed her journey from Bowen Hills to Woolloongabba on 16 April 2009.
-She was followed approximately six weeks later on 26 May 2009 by Matilda whose breakthrough into the access shaft at Gibbon Street Woolloongabba signalled the end of tunnelling for the project.
+Approximately six weeks later on 26 May 2009, Matilda 'broke through' into the access shaft at Gibbon Street Woolloongabba.
+This signalled the end of tunnelling for the project.

 The excavated rock was removed from the tunnel via an enclosed conveyor and stored in large silos before it was loaded into trucks and transported off-site.